Your city, address and ZIP code have a big impact on car insurance.

 - Number of claims.
 The more claims originating from your state, the higher you can expect your premiums to be.

 - Risk.
-States with higher occurrences of theft, vandalism, or extreme weather conditions pose a greater threat and therefore may have higher premiums.
+States with higher occurrences of car theft, vandalism or extreme weather conditions pose a greater threat and therefore may have higher premiums.
+And rural areas may have higher risks of animal collisions.

 Urban areas are more densely populated than rural ones, with busier roads, more car accidents overall and a generally higher likelihood of making claims of any kind.
 This increases premiums in cities.